-One of the most popular and useful features of a hosted VoIP system is video conferencing, which allows employees to connect and collaborate face-to-face, regardless of where they are located.
+One of the most popular and useful features of a hosted cloud system is video conferencing, which allows employees to connect and collaborate face-to-face, regardless of where they are located.

-Here are 7 reasons why your business — and your employees — will love hosted VoIP video conferencing, and wonder how you ever managed to survive without it:
+Here are 7 reasons why your business — and your employees — will love hosted cloud video conferencing, and wonder how you ever managed to survive without it:

 1. Dramatically Reduce Travel Costs

 Business Travel News’ Corporate Travel Index study reveals that the average cost of business travel in the U.S. — including meals, car rentals, hotels, and incidentals — has climbed to a whopping $325 per day.
 And this doesn’t even include the flight!

 While video conferencing won’t eliminate all business travel, it can certainly reduce the need for employees to leave the office in order to connect with colleagues in other areas.
 Not only will this save thousands of dollars a year, but it’s a big win for employees who don’t have to trudge through busy airports and wait for (seemingly endless) flight delays.

 One of the biggest challenges that remote workers face, is that they can sometimes feel alienated and cut-off from in-office staff who are closer to the action.
 Video conferencing lets remote workers connect with their in-office colleagues as if they were basically in the same room.

 3. Record Conferences for Reference and Record Keeping